plone/plone.contentrules/plone/contentrules/README.txt

   >>> locator = ILocatable(context)
   >>> localRuleExecutor = IRuleExecutor(locator)

-The executor method will typically be passed an event, so that rules may determine what triggered them.
-However, in this case we are triggering the rule manually, so no event is passed.
-This is legal according to the interface.
+The executor method will be passed an event, so that rules may determine what triggered them.
+Because this is a test, we registered the rule for the "event" described by "Interface".
+In fact, this would equate to a rule triggered by any and all events.

-  >>> localRuleExecutor.executeAll(None)
+  >>> localRuleExecutor.executeAll(Interface)
   Tried to execute MoveToFolderExecutor, but not implemented

 To do
 -----

 Stuff to test:

+- asserts still not working
 - executing a rule when you have elements that return false, ie stop execution
 - multiple rule elements
 - multiple rules
+- test event filtering

+demonstrate:
+- logging rule registered for Interface

 implement:

+- update implementations from engine.interfaces!
 - filtering by event
 - storing rule element type in specificRule.elements